sweeni89/TestSweeni/README.md

 # TestSweeni

+Here I upload entire six solutions in TestSweeni repository.
+This Repository includes All six completed solutions, CustomerCars database scripts,CustomerCars system's screenshots and screenrecordings and readme file.

+Note : Can ignore following repositories.
+In Advance and Safe,
 There were six questions in total, and I have created separate repositories to upload my work for each of them.

 You can find all the repositories at the following